streadway/hello-debian/README.md

 This example only uses the original sources, so we can develop and deploy from the `master` branch

 Use the changelog to find the debian version to build and tag the debian and upstream branches with that version.

 ```
 git tag -a "debian/0.0.1" -m "Debian 0.0.1"
 git tag -a "upstream/0.0.1" -m "Upstream 0.0.1"
 ```

+Alternatively, when you have a tested and installed build, use `dch` to label the changes and use `git-buildpackage --git-tag` to tag the repository from `debian/changelog`.

 ## Update Jenkins to build tags